GoogleCloudPlatform/software-delivery-workshop/labs/app-onboarding/README.md

 You will need 2 elements to configure secure access to your application pipeline.
 An API key and a secret unique to the pipeline.

-#### API KEY
+#### API Key

-The API_KEY is used to identify the client that is calling into a given API.
+The API key is used to identify the client that is calling into a given API.
 In this case the client will be GitHub.
-A best practice not covered here is to lock down the scope of the API_KEY to only the specific APIs that client will be accessing.
-For now create a standard API Key through the following commands.
+A best practice not covered here is to lock down the scope of the API key to only the specific APIs that client will be accessing.
+You created the key in a previous step.

-1. Click on [this link]( https://console.cloud.google.com/apis/credentials) then click  'Create Credentials' and then  'API Key' to generate a new key
+1. You can review the key by clicking on [this link]( https://console.cloud.google.com/apis/credentials)
-2. Copy the key and return to your terminal
-3. Store the key in a local variable by executing the command below.
-Be sure to replace [PASTE YOUR KEY HERE] with the value provided in the API window
+2. You can ensure the value is set by running the following command

 ```
-export API_KEY_VALUE=[PASTE YOUR KEY HERE]
+echo $API_KEY_VALUE
 ```

 #### Pipeline Secret